git-moss/ConvertWithMoss/README-FORMATS.md

 The conversion process creates one destination file for each preset found in a SoundFont file.
 The mono files are combined into stereo files.
 If the left and right channel mono samples contain different loops, the loop of the left channel is used.

-SF2 is currently only supported as a source format.

 There are metadata fields for creator and some description specified in the format.
 However, additional information like a category is retrieved from Broadcast Audio Extension chunks in the WAV files.
 If noch such chunks are present an [automatic detection](#automatic-metadata-detection) is applied.

 ## TAL Sampler